skyjoe999/LogicWorld-Mod-Manager/README.md

 Note: This mod is still in development, but it should be able to update itself as I continue to update it.

+Additionally: changes are only saved if you press the edit button (better UI for this is planned, feel free to make a PR)

+For Linux users: steams runtime sandbox appears to break this mod (I do not know how to fix this, again, PRs welcome)
 ## Installation:

 First you're going to need to make sure you have git installed or install it (https://git-scm.com/).